-Ice dams are a danger to your house.
-Here’s how to get rid of them.
+Ice damming on your roof is a danger to your house.
+Here’s how to stop it.

 While winter weather can be nostalgic and festive, most homeowners know it also can be the cause of some major issues—like icicles hanging from your house and roof.

-In this guide, you’ll not only discover ice dam solutions and prevention products, but you’ll also dig into how to spot them and what causes them.
+In this guide, you’ll not only discover ice dam solutions and prevention products, but you’ll also dig into how to tell if you have ice dams on your roof and what causes them.

 - What is an ice dam?

 - How to tell if you have an ice dam

 - Should I worry about ice dams on the roof?

 - Do ice dams always cause damage to a house?